-The Group believes in giving back to the society and has engaged in various corporate social responsibilities practices for the benefits of the public community.
-A library, namely Perpustakaan Komuniti 1Malaysia Terminal AmanJaya, has been set up at Terminal AmanJaya for use by the public.
+We strongly believe in giving back to the society and have engaged in various corporate social responsibilities practices for the benefit of the public communities.
+A library, namely Perpustakaan Komuniti 1Malaysia Terminal AmanJaya, has been set up at Terminal Meru Raya for use by the public.
 It is equipped with computers and is wi-fi enabled.
-With the facilities provided, passengers and public community are able to have access to free wi-fi, besides reading in a comfortable environment while waiting for their buses.
+With the library facilities provided, passengers and members of the public are able to spend their waiting time in a comfortable environment.
+The setting up of the library is also in line with the Education Ministry's initiatives to promote a reading culture among Malaysians.